PetreMorariu/FinalProject_Recipes/README.md

 ### Populate the database with a few demo recipes
   If you want to have an initial set of recipes please follow the  steps from add_recipes.txt using recipes.json available in the project

-## The URL's available for the application
+## URL's available for the application
 ###
 - **''** is the Recipes Home Page showing all the recipes paginated
 - **'recipes/<int:recipe_id>/'** will show a detail view for a specific recipe